 Female dogs are the cornerstones of every successful breeder’s bloodline.
 However, too many breeders just pick the wrong time to breed their females.
 Often, they will attempt a mating as early as the female dog’s first heat ever, or perhaps the second.
-And they shouldn’t.
+Veterinarians suggest mating a female dog for the first time when it is 1.5 years old and up.

 There are plenty of debates surrounding the breeding of a female dog (back to back breeding, when is it too late, and more) but everybody agrees on one thing.
-A female dog should never be bred on her first few heats.
-Breeders, vets, kennel clubs, they are all agreeing (for once!) so now it’s a matter of spreading the information.
+It is not recommended to breed a female dog on her first few heats.
+A mutual understanding of breeders, vets, and kennel clubs on this matter will be beneficial for dog owners to understand the important aspects of the first heat.

 Such recommendations refer not only to the physiological maturity of the dog’s body but also to the mental state of the female dog.
-For decades, breeders have made attempts at breeding their dogs as early as possible; the females who have become mothers too early often shown unpredictable behavior during and after the maternity.
+For decades, breeders have made attempts at breeding their dogs as early as possible; the females who have become mothers too early often show unpredictable behavior during and after maternity.

-If they become mothers so early, they can act confused and be uncertain how to behave in this new situation, which carries a risk of not being careful enough with the newborn puppies, leading even to a danger to the lives of the puppies.
+If they become mothers so early, they can act confused and be uncertain how to behave in this new situation, which carries a risk of not being careful enough with the newborn puppies, leading even to danger to the lives of the puppies.

 Rules of kennel clubs for breeding females

 Kennel clubs obviously can not control the number of heats a certain female had and therefore they set an age limit of the dogs that should be used.
-They also suggest breeders not to breed dogs without proper medical examinations.
+They also suggest breeders not breed dogs without proper medical examinations.
 This helps prove that the parents are not carriers of severe hereditary diseases that are too common in certain breeds.
-Here we mainly speak about hips and elbows dysplasia, congenital anomalies of the heart and large blood vessels.
+Here we mainly speak about hips and elbows joint dysfunction, congenital anomalies of the heart, and large blood vessels.